 Fact: Roald Dahl’s book Revolting Rhymes rewrote the Snow White story in a more modern way.
 In this version, Snow White was a savvy young woman who stole the magic mirror to help the dwarfs gamble on winning horses!

-Fact: In some versions of the Snow White story, the dwarfs are robbers, while the magic mirror represents dialog with the sun or moon!
+Fact: In some versions of the Snow White story, the dwarfs are robbers, while the magic mirror represents dialogue with the sun or moon!

 5 – “…Oh, busted! …I was…uuummmm…keeping them warm for you that is all.”